skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 ## The Rust YouTube channel

-I created the official Rust YouTube channel, to be found [here](https://youtube.com/c/rustvideos).
+I created the pofficial Rust YouTube channel](https://youtube.com/c/rustvideos).
 The channel does not only publish all Rust videos on our conferences, but also republishes videos from other conferences.

 Additionally, we have started using it as a channel to publish self-recorded materials, for example the [rustc compiler lecture series](https://www.youtube.com/playlist?list=PL85XCvVPmGQhOL-J2Ng7qlPvDVOwYpGTN) or recordings of working group meetings.